Red Apple Rest: History

 The Red Apple Rest had a great deal of business during the 1940s and 1950s.
 It was open 365 days a year, 24 hours a day, and was patronized by so-called "Borscht Belt" comedians and professional athletes as well as families traveling to campgrounds and resorts.
-Although the Thruway (which was built beginning 1953) bypassed the restaurant, and vacationing in the Catskill Mountains became less popular after the 1960s, the restaurant remained very busy until the 1970s.
+Although the Thruway (which was built beginning in 1953) bypassed the restaurant, and vacationing in the Catskill Mountains became less popular after the 1960s, the restaurant remained very busy until the 1970s.
 In 1965 the Red Apple Rest served one million customers.

 In his book on Jewish comedians in America, The Haunted Smile, author Lawrence J. Epstein said that comedians would stop at the Red Apple Rest late at night and "would go over the acts, describe the audience, and gather gossip about the other comedians and about routines ripe for buying or 'borrowing.'"

 The Red Apple Motel, which is sited on the hill to the west of the restaurant, was used by performers late into the 1970s.
 Several Rock and Roll musicians stayed during their bookings in New York City.
 The location was secluded and the staff was either 'cool about it' or uninformed.
 Many well known performers roamed through nearby Sterling Forest while waiting to travel to their nighttime venues.
 One hotel guest that can be named now is George Carlin, who stayed in room 102 during his Saturday Night Live opening week.
 He required silence during the morning hours to allow for rest, but was very active with the staff during the night.
 It was common for him to trial material with the night shift desk clerk.